 Watch My Video!

-Watch my video recipe for all the sweet details!
-Want new recipe updates?
+Watch my video recipe for all the sweet details! *Please see the updated filling instructions below!* Want new recipe updates?
 Subscribe to my YouTube channel to get a notification each time a new recipe goes live!

 How to Make Pate a Choux